dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 The above record literal has two fields: a field called `name` whose value is `"John Doe"` and a field called `age` whose value is `24`.

-A record type is comma-separated key-type pairs surrounded by braces:
+A record type is comma-separated key-type pairs surrounded by curly braces:

 ```dhall
 { name : Text, age : Natural }